amosjyng/yin/yin.md

     archetype,
     "Archetype representing attributes."
 );

+attribute.set_meta_archetype(&attribute_archetype);
 ```

+This should reuse the default meta-definition functionality, but due to a current lack of autogeneation support for backwards-compatibility, we will manually define the meta-ness of attributes here.

 This can only be used to represent *attribute* archetypes, so unlike `Archetype` (which can represent all archetypes, including its own archetype, because it's an archetype too), `AttributeArchetype` is not an attribute and therefore it cannot implement `AttributeTrait`, and cannot be used to represent its own archetype.